KeyboardKit/KeyboardKit/README.md

 * 👆 [Gestures][Gestures] - KeyboardKit comes with keyboard-specific gestures that you can use in your own keyboards.
 * 🔤 [Input][Input] - KeyboardKit supports creating `alphabetic`, `numeric` and `symbolic` and custom input sets.
 * 💱 [Layout][Layout] - KeyboardKit supports creating keyboard layouts for various devices, locales etc.
-* ⌨️ [Keyboard][Keyboard] - KeyboardKit supports keyboard types like `alphabertic`, can inspect a keyboard's state etc.
+* ⌨️ [Keyboard][Keyboard] - KeyboardKit supports different keyboard types, can inspect a keyboard's state etc.
 * 🌐 [Locales][Localization]- KeyboardKit defines keyboard-specific locales with localized content and assets.
 * 👁 [Previews][Previews] - KeyboardKit defines a bunch of tools that simplify previewing keyboard views in SwiftUI.
 * ➡️ [Proxy][Proxy] - KeyboardKit defines a bunch of extensions to `UITextDocumentProxy`.